CT-07: External Pipe Corrosion

 Moisture easily migrates to the surface of the smaller diameter piping – where multiple turns, connections, and fixtures such as valves, strainers, and gauges make an effective insulation job difficult, if not impossible.
 Any crack or sealing failure then becomes an entry point for moisture to permeate under the insulation and travel along the pipe surface for significant distance.

-In many examples, therefore, the larger diameter main piping will show little or no surface deterioration, whereas the smaller distribution and run-out lines will rest near the point of failure.
+In many examples, therefore, the larger diameter main piping will show little or no surface deterioration, whereas the smaller distribution and run-out lines will reached near the point of failure.
 Identifying small diameter pipe where corrosion has completely worn away the exterior threads is not at all unusual.

-The previous use of hard formed insulation, decades ago, was extremely effective at isolating the cold pipe surface from outside moisture.
+The previous use of hard formed insulation decades ago was extremely effective at isolating the cold pipe surface from outside moisture.
 Commonly used fiberglass insulation of today, which offers a semi-permeable cloth or paper outer covering, provides no real moisture barrier, however, and requires additional steps such as coating or painting over the insulation in order to stop a corrosion problem.
 Other preventative steps are also often necessary.

 -